EmployeeIssues.comU.S. Employee Rights in Plain English

 Affirmative action was spawned by the civil rights movement in 1961, when President John F. Kennedy coined the term in Executive Order 10925.

-Affirmative action laws, programs and such require employers to ask certain questions during the job hiring process for which the answers are voluntary, such as those about race.
+Did you know?Affirmative action laws, programs and such require employers to ask certain questions during the job hiring process for which the answers are voluntary, such as those about race or gender.
 Even though the questions might seem discriminatory, they are not so-called illegal interview questions.
-They are "legal" questions to help employers adhere to the rules.
+In fact, they are "legal" questions that employers must ask to help them adhere to the rules.

-The EEOC and state equivalents are swamped annually with discrimination charges related to affirmative action.
-Subsequently, they can take on only the most legally-compelling cases.
+The EEOC and state equivalents are swamped annually with discrimination charges related to affirmative action; subsequently, they can take on only the most legally-compelling cases.
 An attorney will help you to collect evidence and submit your charge in legalese, which might better compel the EEOC or a state equivalent to act on your behalf.
 Attorneys often take winnable discrimination cases on contingency.

 More About Affirmative Action